NEONScience/NEON-dissolved-gas/Python/README.md

 ================

 <!-- ****** Description ****** -->
 This is a Python implementation of the scripts in the R package for calculating dissolved gas concentrations in surface water samples.
 Needs to be run using Python version 3 (not version 2).
 For initial data formatting, it is necessary to use R and the R package `neonUtilities` to get the `.csv` input files required for these Python scripts.
+Tutorials for using `neonUtilities` <a href="https://www.neonscience.org/neonDataStackR"> are here. </a>

 <!-- ****** Installation ****** -->